#1 Ranked Children’s Hospital by U.S. News & World Report

 There are many ways you can help children and their families get the care they need.

-Anemia is a common blood disorder that occurs when the body has fewer red blood cells than normal.
-Red blood cells carry oxygen throughout your child’s body using a protein called hemoglobin.
-If there aren’t enough of these cells or this protein, a condition called anemia results.
+Anemia is a common blood disorder that occurs when the body doesn't have enough red blood cells.
+Red blood cells carry oxygen throughout the body using a protein called hemoglobin.
+If there aren't enough of these cells or this protein, anemia results.

 One of the most common pediatric disorders, anemia has many potential causes.
-In some cases, anemia in children is temporary and caused by a nutritional deficiency or blood loss.
-In others, it’s the result of a chronic or inherited condition including autoimmune problems, genetic disorders, cancers and other diseases.
-Severe anemia can be life-threatening.
+Anemia is often a symptom of a disease rather than a disease itself.
+Sometimes, anemia is temporary and caused by a nutritional deficiency or blood loss.
+Other times, it's the result of a chronic or inherited condition, including genetic disorders, autoimmune problems, cancers and other diseases.
+While many types of anemia can be mild and easily corrected, certain types of anemia can be severe, chronic and/or life-threatening.